-- 67.1 The following persons:
+67.1 The following persons:

-- (a) the returning officer,

-- (b) the returning officer's staff,
+- (a) the returning officer, - (b) the returning officer's staff, must maintain and aid in maintaining the secrecy of the voting and the counting of the votes, and must not, except for some purpose authorised by law, communicate to any person any information as to:

-- (i) the name of any member of the corporation who has or has not been given voting information or who has or has not voted, - (ii) the unique identifier on any ballot paper, - (iii) the voter ID number allocated to any voter, - (iv) the candidate(s) for whom any member has voted. - No person may obtain or attempt to obtain information as to the candidate(s) for whom a voter is about to vote or has voted, or communicate such information to any person at any time, including the unique identifier on a ballot paper given to a voter or the voter ID number allocated to a voter. - The returning officer is to make such arrangements as he or she thinks fit to ensure that the individuals who are affected by this provision are aware of the duties it imposes.
+- (i) the name of any member of the corporation who has or has not been given voting information or who has or has not voted, - (ii) the unique identifier on any ballot paper, - (iii) the voter ID number allocated to any voter, - (iv) the candidate(s) for whom any member has voted. - 67.2 No person may obtain or attempt to obtain information as to the candidate(s) for whom a voter is about to vote or has voted, or communicate such information to any person at any time, including the unique identifier on a ballot paper given to a voter or the voter ID number allocated to a voter. - 67.3 The returning officer is to make such arrangements as he or she thinks fit to ensure that the individuals who are affected by this provision are aware of the duties it imposes.